numba/numba/docs/src/cu.rst

 User should treat the return value of these methods as an opaque handle to the memory buffer on the CU.
 Only use these handles as arguments to kernel calls.

+User can consider these method as tagging the memory buffer on the host.
+The actual memory transfer is not guaranteed to happen immediately.
+This leaves the CU object an opportunity to optimize the memory transfer.

+For `output` and `inout` tags, the writeback from device to host is only guarenteed to happen when the CU object is synchronized through `cu.wait`.

+**NOTE:** Scalars can be used directly as array kernel argument.

 Math Support